ss-sucha/MiniFirewall/README.md

 $ ./mfw --remove --in --d_port 55555
 ```

-Note that the add and remove commands require root permission.
 Additional usage information can be shown by executing:
 ```
 $ ./mfw --help
 ```